-Aural Skills I focuses on beginning study of sight singing, rhythmic performance, dictation (melodic, harmonic, rhythmic), and related skills, all designed to develop the student's musical ear to the highest degree possible.
-This course is intended to be taken concurrently with Music Theory I. In the case of transfer students, an aural proficiency exam will be administered to determine placement.
+Aural Skills I focuses on beginning study of sight singing, rhythmic performance, dictation (melodic, harmonic, rhythmic), and related skills, all designed to develop the student's musical ear to the highest

 MUSC1250 Survey of Music Literature 3 s.h.

 Introduction to the history of western art music, providing the basic terminology, styles of composition, listening skills, and learning techniques required to understand classical music.
 Focus on the western art music tradition, specifically from antiquity through the twentieth century.
 This course is only offered through the ACE program and is not taught on the Lamoni Campus.
 Goal 2A